Download the International Degree Program Accreditation Policy (10 pages PDF).

 5. Accreditation process

 The accreditation process for international degree programs is outlined in the APC Accreditation Guide.
-International degree programs follow the same processes as Australian programs, where possible, and any differences between the processes are highlighted in the Accreditation Guide.
+International degree programs follow the same processes as Australian programs, where possible, and any differences between the processes are highlighted in the guide.

 6. Accreditation decision making